Moose2Model/Moose2Model/README.md

     Metacello new
         repository: 'http://ss3.gemstone.com/ss/Moose2Model';
         configuration: 'Moose2Model';
-        version: #development ;
+        version: #development;
+        get;
         load.

 Select the complete coding with the mouse.
 This is mandatory because the Playground will execute only the marked part of the coding.
 Make a click with the right mouse button and select Do It.
+You can use the same statements to get the most actual coding.
+This is due to the get statements which are not required when the coding is read the first time.

 ## Enable links to ABAP Eclipse